Staying Profitable With Your Amazon ACoS

-Amazon ACoS means the Advertising Cost of Sale.
+The Amazon ACoS is the Advertising Cost of Sale.
 It is a metric that shows Amazon sellers the amount of money spent on advertising costs per dollar of revenue made.
 It’s essentially a performance measure that evaluates the effectiveness of an Amazon PPC campaign.

-This metric is shown as a percent.
-And the objective of this article is to explain what the ACoS percent means, how to calculate it, and how to target it.
+This number is shown as a percent.
+And the objective of this article is to explain what the ACoS percent means, how to calculate your advertising cost of sale, and how to target it.